 - the amount of maintenance that will be required.

-Georgetown Climate Center’s Adaptation Clearinghouse Exit—The clearinghouse serves as a resource to all states, assisting state policymakers, resource managers, academics, and others working to help communities adapt to climate change.
+Georgetown Climate Center’s Adaptation Clearinghouse —The clearinghouse serves as a resource to all states, assisting state policymakers, resource managers, academics, and others working to help communities adapt to climate change.

-Adaptation Database and Planning Tool Exit (ADAPT)—ICLEI's tool to guide local government users through the Five Milestones for Climate Adaptation planning.
+Temperate Adaptation Planner —ICLEI's tool to guide local government users through the Five Milestones for Climate Adaptation planning.
 It is available as part of ICLEI’s Climate Resilient Communities Program.

-Coastal Resilience Program Exit—The Nature Conservancy's program provides information to communities, planners, businesses, and policy makers to help them address sea-level rise and coastal hazards in their decision-making.
+Coastal Resilience Program —The Nature Conservancy's program provides information to communities, planners, businesses, and policy makers to help them address sea-level rise and coastal hazards in their decision-making.

-Digital Coast Exit—A website sponsored by the National Oceans and Atmopheric Administration (NOAA) in collaboration with organizations committed to providing data and information, tools, and training resources to help address timely coastal issues (e.g., land use, coastal conservation, hazards, marine spatial planning).
+Digital Coast —A website sponsored by the National Oceans and Atmospheric Administration (NOAA) in collaboration with organizations committed to providing data and information, tools, and training resources to help address timely coastal issues (e.g., land use, coastal conservation, hazards, marine spatial planning).

-Green Shores for Homes EXIT—This program is a voluntary, incentive based program similar to green building rating programs such as Leadership in Energy and Environmental Design (LEED).
+Green Shores for Homes—This program is a voluntary, incentive based program similar to green building rating programs such as Leadership in Energy and Environmental Design (LEED).
 A residential shoreline project receives points for design feature from four categories of credits.

-Engineering with Nature EXIT—This program within the U.S. Army Corps, works towards aligning natural processes with engineering processes.
+Engineering with Nature—This program within the U.S. Army Corps, works towards aligning natural processes with engineering processes.
 The EWN website provides a host of tools, project case studies, publications, and presentations.